sarthchoudhary/jupyter_on_cluster/README.md

 Files in this project:
 1.) jupyter_on_gpu slurm script to request GPU resources and launch a jupyter server on cluster.
-2.) ssh_narval.shj bash script for connecting local machine to the node assigned on the cluster.
+2.) ssh_narval.sh bash script for connecting local machine to the node assigned on the cluster.
+    This script can be run with a bash alias in this manner: joc <node_assigned>